IamGrootie/React-Expenses-Tracker/README.md

 ### Responsiveness

-The website can be responsive to fit Tablets and also phones.
+The website is also responsive to different device viewport sizes.

 The view on a tablet: